Qile0317/APackOfTheClones/README.md

 The function also takes care of multiple rows of data for the same cell barcode.
 Run `?integrate_tcr` for more details.

 ## Documentation
-Comprehensive documentation and a changelog is deployed at https://qile0317.github.io/APackOfTheClones/
+Comprehensive documentation, vignettes, and a changelog is deployed at https://qile0317.github.io/APackOfTheClones/

+All exported functions has function level documentation which can be called with `?function`.
+Additionally, as mentioned in the `Installation` section earlier, vignettes can also be built locally.
+Currently, there is only one vignette named `"Clonal_expansion_plotting"` which is a walkthrough on the clonal expansion visualization workflow.
+All vignettes can also be viewed online at https://qile0317.github.io/APackOfTheClones/articles/

 ## Contributing
 `APackOfTheClones` is currently incomplete, and more features, tests, bugfixes, and documentation are to come.
 However, pull requests from forked branches are more than welcome as it is mostly a solo-project at the moment.
 For major changes, please open an issue first to discuss what you would like to change.
 Please also make sure to update tests as appropriate.